-The decision on the amount of R&D incentives is at the discretion of the Government and depends on available state budget resources with the exception of the super tax deduction for R&D costs, which can be applied without prior consent and with no connection to budget resources.
+The decision on the amount of R&D incentives is at the discretion of the Government and depends on available state budget resources, with the exception of the super tax deduction for R&D costs and application of the patent box, which can be applied without prior consent and with no connection to budget resources.
 The Ministry of Education administers the R&D subsidy, R&D income tax relief and the subsidy on scientific and technical services, with help from the Slovak Innovation and Energy Agency (SIEA) and the Slovak Research and Development Agency.
-The Ministry of Economy administers investment aid for technological centers.
+The Ministry of Economy administers investment aid for technological centres.
 Any incentives granted in the form of a tax credit are granted by the Ministry of Finance.